-Application of electrical load in more than 2 load steps can only be permitted, if the conditions within the ship's mains permit the use of such prime movers which can only be loaded in more than 2 load steps (see Fig. 1) and provided that this is already allowed for in the designing stage.
+Application of electrical load in more than 2 load steps can only be permitted, if the conditions within the ship's mains permit the use of such prime movers which can only be loaded in more than 2 load steps (see Fig. 1 for guidance on 4-stroke diesel engines expected maximum possible sudden power increase) and provided that this is already allowed for in the designing stage.
 This is to be verified in the form of system specifications to be approved and to be demonstrated at ship's trials.
 In this case, due consideration is to be given to the power required for the electrical equipment to be automatically switched on after black-out and to the sequence in which it is connected.
 This applies analogously also for generators to be operated in parallel and where the power has to be transferred from one generator to another in the event of any one generator has to be switched off.

-- 4. Emergency generator sets must satisfy the governor conditions as per items 1 and 2 even when: - a) their total consumer load is applied suddenly, or - b) their total consumer load is applied in steps, subject to: - the total load is supplied within 45 seconds since power failure on the main - the maximum step load is declared and demonstrated - the power distribution system is designed such that the declared maximum step loading is not exceeded - the compliance of time delays and loading sequence with the above is to be demonstrated at ship's trials. - 5.
-In addition to the speed governor, each prime mover driving an electric generator and having a rated power of 220 kW and above must be fitted with a separate overspeed protective device so adjusted that the speed cannot exceed the rated speed by more than 15%. - 6.
-For a.c. generating sets operating in parallel, the governing characteristics of the prime movers shall be such that within the limits of 20% and 100% total load the load on any generating set will not normally differ from its proportionate share of the total load by more than 15% of the rated power of the largest machine or 25% of the rated power of the individual machine in question, whichever is the less.
+- 3.2.4 Emergency generator sets must satisfy the governor conditions as per items 1 and 2 even when: - a) their total consumer load is applied suddenly, or - b) their total consumer load is applied in steps, subject to: - the total load is supplied within 45 seconds since power failure on the main switchboard - the maximum step load is declared and demonstrated - the power distribution system is designed such that the declared maximum step loading is not exceeded - the compliance of time delays and loading sequence with the above is to be demonstrated at ship's trials.

+- 3.2.5 In addition to the speed governor, each prime mover driving an electric generator and having a rated power of 220 kW and above must be fitted with a separate overspeed protective device so adjusted that the speed cannot exceed the rated speed by more than 15%. - 3.2.6 For a.c. generating sets operating in parallel, the governing characteristics of the prime movers shall be such that within the limits of 20% and 100% total load the load on any generating set will not normally differ from its proportionate share of the total load by more than 15% of the rated power of the largest machine or 25% of the rated power of the individual machine in question, whichever is the less.